nextflow-io/crg-course-nov16/README.md

 ### Step 2

-The second example add the `buildIndex` process.
-It takes the genome file as input and create the genome index by using the `bowtie-build` tool.
+The second example adds the `buildIndex` process.
+It takes the genome file as input and creates the genome index by using the `bowtie-build` tool.

 Try to run it by using the command: